couchbase/couchbase-ruby-client/README.markdown

 Note that errors object in view results usually goes *after* the rows, so you will likely receive a number of view results successfully before the error is detected.

-## Engines

-As far as couchbase gem uses [libcouchbase][8] as the backend, you can choose from several asynchronous IO options:

-* `:default` this one is used by default and implemented as the part of the ruby extensions (this mean you don't need any dependencies apart from libcouchbase2-core and libcouchbase-dev to build and use it).
-This engine honours ruby GVL, so when it comes to waiting for IO operations from kernel it release the GVL allowing interpreter to run your code.
-This technique isn't available on windows, but down't worry `:default` engine still accessible and will pick up statically linked on that platform `:libevent` engine.

-* `:libev` and `:libevent`, these two engines require installed libcouchbase2-libev and libcouchbase2-libevent packages correspondingly.
-Currently they aren't so friendly to GVL but still useful.

 ## HACKING